World Diabetes Day

 The International Diabetes Foundation (IDF) and the World Health Organization (WHO), launched World Diabetes Day in 1991.
 The date was chosen because it commemorates the birthday of Frederick G. Banting, one of the people credited for discovering insulin, a hormone that regulates blood sugar.

 Each year, individuals, healthcare professionals, businesses and organizations around the world will take part in various grassroots activities and events, walks and runs.
 The Blue Circle is the universal symbol of diabetes.
-In an effort to shine the spotlight on the disease and "go blue," more than 1000 buildings, monuments and landmarks around the world went “blue” with special blue lighting.
+In an effort to shine the spotlight on the disease and "go blue," many buildings, monuments and landmarks around the world go “blue” with special blue lighting.